Gumnos/bogglesolver/README.md

 traverse to find the word in question:

 Be aware that output is unsorted and multiple paths may produce the same word, so the output can include duplicates.

+To include the "Qu" tile on the board, simply use a "q".